 Elevation: 11,641 ft

 This peak is not in the book.
 Judi Steciak and Carl Hamke provided the following route information.
-See their article on the missing Eleveners in the climbing history section of this site.
-Use this link to Pat Mcgrane’s Wildhorse Classics Guide for information on technical climbing on the peak.
+See their article on the Missing Eleveners in the Climbing History section of this site.
+Use this link to Pat McGrane’s Wildhorse Classics Guide for information on technical climbing on the peak.

 Judi and Carl provided the following information soon after they climbed the peak:

-The only downside of this peak was the steep, sometimes bouldery, Class 2 walk up from where the 8,200 ft contour crosses the former upper extent of the Wildhorse Canyon Road.
-We gained about 3,200 ft. in just over a mile.
+In the summit register, a party in 2009 said they had also followed the Southwest Ridge, while another party said ‘never to be repeated’ regarding the Northwest Ridge.
+The only downside of this peak was the steep, sometimes bouldery, Class 2 walk up from where the 8,200-foot contour crosses the former upper extent of the Wildhorse Canyon Road.
+We gained about 3,200 feet in just over a mile.
 We took an alternate route down that brought us to the valley a 1/2 mile farther south, but it was still a challenge for my aging knees.

 The USFS improved Wildhorse Canyon Road this past September.
 Some of these changes were good, whereas others we wondered about.
 They bulldozed out some of the worst rocks near Wildhorse Canyon Campground, dug a ditch at the worst wet spot, added many aggressive water bars (the trailer hitch of our 4WD high-clearance truck kept bottoming out on the drive up), blocked all of the dispersed camp sites with boulders and/or felled trees, and blocked the road completely just before the first of the switchbacks.
 This shortened the distance you can drive in by 3/4 of a mile or so.
 They made a small parking area for 4-5 vehicles, although it will be tough to turn around if that many vehicles are actually parked there.